What is Unsafe Driving?

 Whether or not you should take this plea bargain, or even if it is available to you, may depend on several factors such as: the nature of the original offense, how many tickets you received, and your driving history.

 If you are faced with a moving violation and want to know your best course of action, speak to an attorney to discuss your case.
-Call the Law Office of Jason Komninos today at (201)343-4622 for a free consultation.
+Call the Law Office of Jason T. Komninos today at (201)343-4622 to schedule a consultation.

 The New Jersey statute for Unsafe Driving is as follows: